 - The classes offered vary from month to month.

-- Classes are held at all Library locations.
+- Classes are held most Library locations.

 Check the Event Calendar to see which computer classes are currently being offered.